fzi-forschungszentrum-informatik/P3IV/docs/sections/faq.md

  * Should build in `Release` or in `Debug`?
    * If you are developing and debugging, `Debug` build is advantageous.

+ * I receiving ``CMake Error (...)
+Package lanelet2_python was not found`` error.
+What's the reason?
+   * Ensure you have sourced lanelet2 workspace from your current shell.

  * How can I set up this simulation framework in VS Code?
     * It's always a good idea to run some Python code in an IDE: adding breakpoints to unclear places helps to reveal the types and to understand the processing.
 You may add the lines below to your `launch.json` file.
         ```